-- Attraction Areas (i.e. stadiums, parks, etc.) - Neighborhood Areas (i.e. downtown, historic neighborhoods, etc.) - Trail Networks or trailheads (i.e. Genesee River Trail)
+- Attraction Areas (i.e. stadiums, parks, etc.); • - Neighborhood Areas (i.e. downtown, historic neighborhoods, etc.); and - Trail Networks or trailheads (i.e. Genesee River Trail).

 Bicycle Guide signs may be provided along designated bicycle routes to inform bicyclists of bicycle route direction changes and to confirm route direction, distance, and destination.
-A typical sign that conveys the basic wayfinding information for general routes is shown below in Figure 14.3.
+A typical sign that conveys the basic wayfinding information for general routes is illustrated on the following page.
 The MUTCD provides a number of different types of signs that can be used to provide wayfinding along bike routes.